HMAC Authentication in ASP.NET Core Web API

 • Install-Package Microsoft.EntityFrameworkCore.Tools

-• When a request is made, extract the client identifier from the request.
-Retrieve the corresponding secret key from your storage based on the client identifier.
+• When a request arrives, extract the ClientId and fetch its corresponding secret key from storage for validation.

-Create the ClientSecret model to securely store client identifiers and secret keys in the database.
-So, create a class file named ClientSecrets.cs within the Models folder and then copy and paste the following code:
+Defines the structure to store client information securely in the database.
+First, create a folder named Models in the project root directory.
+Then, create a class file named ClientSecrets.cs within the Models folder and then copy and paste the following code:

 using System.ComponentModel.DataAnnotations;